oVirt/ovirt-site/source/release/3.3.2/index.html.md

  - /etc/sysconfig/nfs is deleted on cleanup
  - Number of images listed in glance domains shouldn't be limited by server-side configuration
  - [REST-API] no ssh-publickey support for install host action
- - The automatic install in RHEV-M 3.3 does not have all the values in the config file it uses.v  - "Resources" tab on the Power User Portal unable to display all virtual machine disks
+ - The automatic install in RHEV-M 3.3 does not have all the values in the config file it uses.
+ - "Resources" tab on the Power User Portal unable to display all virtual machine disks
  - [ovirt-engine-backend] cloud-init fake-cdrom is attached even during normal Run action
  - support for configurable attachment of VirtIO-SCSI controller
  - in PM only selecting apc or ipmilan changes the options, choosing other types is static